 Last In/Last Out.
 Sean has been drinking all day, so he is probably not dehydrated.
 However, he reports that he began to feel nauseous and began feeling a sharp pain in his upper right back near the shoulder.
 That is your second clue that Sean may have a serious illness.

 Physical Exam.
-In Wilderness First Aid and Urban and Disaster First Aid we teach that anytime a patient complains of nausea and/or abdominal tenderness, perform a physical exam of the abdominal area.
+In our Wilderness First Aid courses, we teach that anytime a patient complains of nausea and/or abdominal tenderness, perform a physical exam of the abdominal area.
 Divide the abdominal area into four quadrants that are created by drawing a vertical and horizontal line that intersects at the patient’s belly button.
 Then gently push into each quadrant and quickly release pressure.
 If the patient complains of any pain then the patient needs to seek definitive medical care.

 Diagnosis.
-Using the flow diagrams in Wilderness First Aid Made Easy and Urban and Disaster Emergency First Aid Made Easy, you are led to Page 11,
+Using the flow diagrams in Wilderness First Aid Made Easy you are directed to Page 11,